-If you decide to try butter coffee, as I said, there are many variations out there.
+If you decide to try keto coffee, as I said, there are many variations out there.
 Here’s what I use to make mine:

 Freshly brewed coffee: I sometimes use my Nespresso machine, running it twice with two different pods to get to an 8 oz cup.

 Unsalted butter: European grass-fed butter tastes best.
 I like Kerrygold.